04:15 25th September 2017 | Male Infertility

 The amount and details of the causes listed above may be alarming, but don't panic.
 Many of these factors can be overcome and more complicated conditions can be treated.

-as well as maintain a healthy body weight.
+well as maintain healthy body weight.
 It may help to get in touch with primary healthcare practitioners, as well as other professionals, who can assist you (a dietician, personal

-If you want to take control of your fertility today, visit your primary healthcare practitioner for a basic examination.
-OR book a FertilitySure Lite
+If you want to take control of your fertility today, book a FertilitySure Lite assessment for

-assessment for men.
-After this comprehensive assessment, the reasons for fertility challenges are diagnosed and a treatment plan is recommended.
+men.
+After this comprehensive assessment by specialists you trust, the reasons for fertility challenges are diagnosed and a treatment plan is recommended.

 Learn More About Male Factor Fertility